 "By farming using soil health principles and systems that include no-till, cover cropping, and diverse rotations, more and more farmers are increasing their soil's organic matter and improving microbial activity.
-As a result, farmers are sequestering more carbon, increasing water infiltration, improving wildlife and pollinator habitat - all while harvesting better profits and often better yields."
+As a result, farmers are sequestering more carbon, increasing water infiltration, improving wildlife and pollinator habitat - all while

 "Maximizing soil health is essential to maximizing profitability.
-By enhancing soil organic matter, a series of soil changes and environmental benefits follow," as shown in Figure 9.13.
+By enhancing soil organic matter, a series of soil changes and environmental benefits follow," 13 as shown in Figure 9.13.
 "Managing soil organic matter is the key to healthy soil and air and water quality.
 Erosion control is not enough."
+14